ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 ![Requests Table Properties](../../../../../images/azure-workbook-tips-and-tricks/requests-table-properties.png)

 The `timestamp` property is a property we can directly use on our queries because it's a column of the `requests` table.
-The `Service ID` and `API Name` are not default columns because they are specific to API Management.
-These are stored in the `customDimensions` array and can be accessed with the syntax `customDimensions["Service ID"]` and `customDimensions["API Name"]`.
-When you specify custom properties to log from your application, you'll find them in the `customDimensions` property.
+The `Service ID` and `API Name` are not default columns in the requests table because they are specific to API Management.
+These are stored in the `customDimensions` property and can be accessed with the syntax `customDimensions["Service ID"]` and `customDimensions["API Name"]`.
+When you specify custom properties to log from your application, you'll find them in this `customDimensions` property.

 ### Create reusable query